golang/dep/docs/failure-modes.md

 	master: (another error)
 ```

+_Note: all three of the other hard failure types can sometimes be reported as the errors for individual versions in a list like this.
+This primarily happens because dep is in need of a [thorough refactor of its error handling](https://github.com/golang/dep/issues/288)._

 It means that the solver was unable to find a combination of versions for all dependencies that satisfy all the rules enforced by the solver.
+It is crucial to note that, just because dep provides a big list of reasons why each version failed _doesn't mean_ you have to address each one!
+That's just dep telling you why it ultimately couldn't use each of those versions in a solution.

-These rules are described in detail in the section on [solver invariants](the-solver.md#solving-invariants), but here's a summary:
+These rules, and specific remediations for failing to meet them, are described in detail in the section on [solver invariants](the-solver.md#solving-invariants).
+This section is about the steps to take when solving failures occur in general.
+But, to set context, here's a quick summary:

 * **`[[constraint]]` conflicts:** when projects in the dependency graph disagree on what [versions](gopkg.toml.md#version-rules) are acceptable for a project, or where to [source](gopkg.toml.md#source) it from.
+  * Remediation will usually be either changing a `[[constraint]]` or adding an `[[override]]`, but genuine conflicts may require forking and hacking code.
 * **Package validity failure:** when an imported package is quite obviously not capable of being built.
+  * There usually isn't much remediation here beyond "stop importing that," as it indicates something broken at a particular version.
 * **Import comment failure:** when the import path used to address a package differs from the [import comment](https://golang.org/cmd/go/#hdr-Import_path_checking) the package uses to specify how it should be imported.
+  * Remediation is to use the specified import path, instead of whichever one you used.
 * **Case-only import variation failure:** when two equal-except-for-case imports exist in the same build.
+  * Remediation is to pick one case variation to use throughout your project, then manually update all projects in your depgraph to use the new casing.

+Let's break down the process of addressing a solving failure into a series of steps:

+1. First, look through the failed versions list for a version of the dependency that works for you (or a failure that seems fixable), then try to work that one out.
+Often enough, you'll see a single failure repeated across the entire version list, which makes it pretty clear what problem you need to solve.
+2. Take the remediation steps specific to that failure.
+3. Re-run the same command you ran that produced the failure.
+There are three possible outcomes:
+   1. Success!
+   2. Your fix was ineffective - the same failure re-occurs.
+Either re-examine your fix (step 2), or look for a new failure to fix (step 1).
+   3. Your fix was effective, but some new failure arose.
+Return to step 1 with the new failure list.